ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 .. _Color:      https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html

 Try some of the methods above in the Active Code window.
 To change the pen color, try something like: yertle.setColor(Color.red); This uses the Color_ class in Java (https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html).
-See if you can make your turtle draw a square using different colors.
+See if you can make your turtle draw a shape using different colors.

 What are Classes and Objects?
 -----------------------------